 Warm and cozy bowls of soup are constantly craved throughout the autumn and winter around here.
-This creamy vegan chowder is comfy and satisfying, thanks to oyster mushrooms, potatoes, brazil nuts, and tempeh bacon crumbles.
-I like to serve with all the toppings mentioned available for everyone around the table to add what they'd like.
+This creamy vegan chowder has total seafood vibes, yet with no seafood in sight, thanks to oyster mushrooms.
+The mushrooms, potatoes, brazil nuts, and tempeh bacon crumbles make this chowder so comfy and satisfying.
+I like to serve with all the toppings mentioned so that everyone around the table can add what they like.

 Ingredients